Frequently Asked Questions

 For take-off the maximum roll is 180 meters/600ft.
 To be safe we therefore advise to use a runway of at least 280meters/900ft.
 For landing the airstrip can be significantly shorter, even so short as to permit nothing more than vertical landing in more windy conditions.

-This depends on the laws of your country/county.
+This depends on the laws of your country/state.
 A simple (grass) strip can be sufficient.
 A sophisticated airstrip is not required.
 For safety reasons it must be leveled and consideration given to clearing obstacles that are in the way as you take off or approach for landing.